 Consulting a Mental Health Professional

-The first step in addressing treatment resistance is consulting a psychiatrist or mental health professional.
-A comprehensive assessment can uncover underlying issues and inform treatment adjustments.
-Professionals may recommend:
+Your first step should be to consult a psychiatrist or mental health professional.
+A thorough assessment can uncover underlying issues and guide treatment changes.
+For instance, your provider may recommend:

 • Changing medications